USAA: History

 The organization was originally called the United States Army Automobile Association.
 In 1924, the name was changed to United Services Automobile Association, when commissioned officers of other U.S. military services became eligible for membership.
-The company was formed based on a meeting of 25 United States Army officers on June 20, 1922, at the Gunter Hotel in San Antonio, Texas, to discuss the procurement of reliable and economical auto insurance.

 Despite initial success, by the late 1920s, a dispute between competing factions for control of the company threatened its long-term viability.
 The issue was resolved when feuding members agreed to hire a leader from outside, resulting in the 1928 appointment of Major General Ernest Hinds as general manager and secretary-treasurer.
 Hinds provided stability and remained in the position until his death in 1941.